sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 ## Evaluation
 We evaluated our compiler by simulating the generated Verilog.
 We did this using an open source tool called [verilator](https://www.veripool.org/projects/verilator/wiki/Intro) which turns Verilog into a `C++` object that you can link to, manipulate the inputs, and watch the outputs.
-This generates a `.vcd` file that you can view in a wave form viewer.
-From here you can explore the values different wires across time.
+This generates a `.vcd` file that you can view in a wave form viewer like `gtkwave`.
+From here you can explore the values of different wires across time.

-Although we got the core of the compiler working, we still weren't able to test anything beyond very simple Dahlia programs because we had bugs in muxing between different data wires.
+Although we got the core of the compiler working, we weren't able to test very complicated programs because we did not implement memories.
+We also do not correctly generate the logic to multiplex between different inputs to a single component so we were not able to fully take advantage of the parallelism that hardware can provide.
+Despite these problems, we were still able to get some programs working.
 Below is a very simple program that simply checks whether a number is greater than 5.

 ```C
 let a = 10;